Privacy Policy

 Under the Australian Privacy Principles, individuals have the right to request access to and correction of their personal information.

-- Account Holders/Subscribers: You may access and update your profile directly within the platform or by contacting us.
+- Account holders / Subscribers: you may access and update your profile directly within the platform or by contacting us.

-Children's Privacy: The Sentine platform is a business-to-business service designed for use by professional services firms.
+Children's Privacy: The duely platform is a business-to-business service designed for use by professional services firms.
 It is not directed at individuals under the age of 18.
 We do not knowingly collect personal information from children.

 8. Cookies and Tracking